Bristol Medical School

 Bristol Medical School is a medical school located in Bristol, South West England.
-Originally an independent medical institution from 1833 to 1893, it later merged with University College, Bristol- the predecessor of the University of Bristol.
+Originally an independent medical institution from 1833 to 1893, it later merged with University College, Bristol, the predecessor of the University of Bristol.

 Today, it is part of the Faculty of Health Sciences at the University of Bristol and awards the university's primary medical qualification, the MB ChB degree in medicine.
-The school is divided into two departments: Population Health Sciences, which focuses on public health and epidemiology, and Translational Health Sciences, which covers clinical medicine and biomedical research.
+The school is divided into two departments: Population Health Sciences, which focuses on public health and epidemiology, and Clinical Sciences, which covers anatomy, physiology and pharmacology.

-Bristol Medical School offers two medical degree pathways: a five-year MB ChB programme and a six-year MB ChB programme with a foundation year.
+Bristol Medical School offers two medical degree pathways: a five-year MB ChB programme and a six-year MB ChB Gateway to Medicine programme with a foundation year.

 History

+The Geographical Sciences Building, which originally housed the medical school.

-It was built to give training to those who worked on the wards of Bristol Infirmary (founded 1737), the Clifton Dispensary (founded 1812) and the General Hospital (founded 1832).
+Bristol Medical School was founded in 1833 to provide medical training to those who worked on the wards of Bristol Infirmary (founded 1737), the Clifton Dispensary (founded 1812) and the General Hospital (founded 1832).
+While it became affiliated with University College Bristol from its opening in 1876, the medical school was the only part of the college to refuse entry to women, who were not admitted until 1907.

+In 2017, the school relaunched its MB ChB programme under the new MB21 Curriculum, developed in collaboration with students and patients.
+The new curriculum aims to teach medicine to students in a holistic manner, allowing them to appreciate the wider social and wellbeing issues that may lead to ill-health.

 Entry requirements

 As of 2025, the medical school accepts some 251 home students and a further 19 from overseas onto its MB ChB programmes.

 Entry onto the MB ChB programme is competitive with high entry standards.
 Requirements for 2025 entry were AAA at A Level, in Chemistry and either Biology, Physics, Mathematics or Further Mathematics.
 Graduate entry students must obtain a 2:1 in their degree plus BBB at A-level in the above subjects.
 The UCAT score is also considered, with high shortlisting cut-offs.
 The following shows the UCAT cut-off scores attained for those who were invited to interview in recent years: